ggrahambaker/ggrahambaker.github.io/_posts/2019-05-20-kickstarter_sucks.md

 <div id="container">
 	<img src="/../img/cat_plot.png" alt="drawing" width="80%"/>
 </div>
 In red is the number of successful campaigns, in blue are failed.
-Film and Video, Music, Games, Comics, Dance, Theater, and Design all have more successul campaigns than not.
-This is somewhat suprising that the
+Film and Video, Music, Games, Comics, Dance, Theater, and Design all have more successful campaigns than not.
+This is somewhat surprising that the

 This shows a breakdown of categories by success.
 There are clearly some categories that are more likely to succeed than others.